SC-Develop/SCD-MessageCenter/README.md

 }
 ```

+###Implementing execution of remote clients command</b>
-<b>Execution of remote clients command must be implemented by application developer</b>
+Execution of remote clients command must be implemented by application developer